 Viewing the footage from your camera is easy within the app.
 Alternatively, you can use a USB MicroSD card reader with your computer and take the files directly off of the memory card.

 The Thinkware Cloud app offers enhanced security features for you and your vehicle.
+The cloud app is used by all of Thinkware’s cloud connected dash cams including the Q800PRO and the F800 Pro.
 By connecting the app to your dash cam, you can receive notifications about your vehicle directly to your smartphone.
 The list below will detail some of the apps capabilities:

 - Remote Impact Detection – Sends an alert if your vehicle experiences a collision.